stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 Avoid using spaces or underscores in the naming of folders, as some computer systems or programs will have difficulty with them.
-Instead, use CamelCase and dashes to make the folder and file names more human-readable.
+Instead, use CamelCase and/or dashes to make the folder and file names more human-readable.

 ## Naming top-level project folders